ED-NY/HackCube-Making-simple/README.md

 The backplane is relatively simple without wiring, leaving the low-frequency antenna bit and module bit, which is also the disadvantage of this PCB.
 Only through the Flywire to establish the link between the module and Arduino, I will modify later. <br>

+The new PCB removes a part of the upper board in order to provide space for the electrolytic capacitor on the low-frequency module, so as to reduce the overall thickness.
+The upper board has 6 rows of pins on the top left, which are used to connect the lower board and communicate with the low-frequency module.
+When making by ourselves, we should pay attention to cutting the row needles properly, otherwise it will have a great influence on the thickness.
+Compared with the previous one, the biggest advantage of this board is that it doesn't need flying wires.